Security | Datadog

 Security Contacts

-With Security Contacts, you can set primary and secondary email addresses to receive crucial security notifications for your Datadog organization, keeping you informed about important account safety events and notifying the appropriate individuals promptly.
-Upon detecting security issues, like publicly exposed Datadog keys needing rotation (see Token Safety), your assigned Security Contact will be promptly notified.
-This proactive approach lets you swiftly address and mitigate potential security risks.
+You can set primary and secondary email addresses to receive security notifications for your Datadog organization, keeping you informed about important account safety events and notifying the appropriate individuals promptly.
+Upon detecting security issues, like publicly exposed Datadog keys needing rotation (see Token Safety below), your assigned Security Contact will be notified.
+This proactive approach lets you quickly address and mitigate potential security risks.
+To configure Security Contacts for your organization you must have organization management permissions.

 Token Safety

-Datadog automatically detects if one of your private Datadog API or application keys is accidentally uploaded to a public GitHub repository.
-If a valid key is detected, you’ll immediately receive an email notification with instructions on how to secure your account.
+Datadog proactively and automatically detects if one of your private Datadog API or application keys is accidentally uploaded to a public GitHub repository.
+If a valid key is detected, you’ll receive an email notification with instructions on how to secure your account.

-In the event of a key leak, Datadog immediately sends an email notification to the key creator/owner:
+In the event of a confirmed key leak, Datadog immediately sends an email notification to the key creator/owner.

 By default, the key creator/owner receives the email notification.
 If the key creator is no longer part of your organization, then the administrators of your organization will be notified.

-To notify additional contacts about a key leak, please see Security Contacts.
+To notify additional contacts about a key leak, configure Security Contacts.

-If you receive a leaked key notification, follow these steps as soon as possible to ensure the security of your account.
+If you receive a leaked key notification, follow these the remediation steps outlined in the email as soon as possible to ensure the security of your account.

 Password Safety

-To protect your account from brute force and password-spraying attacks, Datadog restricts the use of unsafe passwords.
-Passwords that appear in third-party, non-Datadog data breaches are considered unsafe.
+To protect your account from brute force and password-spraying attacks, Datadog automatically restricts the use of unsafe passwords, e.g. passwords that appear in third-party, non-Datadog data breaches.

 Datadog maintains a database of hashed passwords obtained from third-party, non-Datadog data breaches.
 When you sign in, a hashed version of your password is checked against this list.
 This check follows guidelines established by the National Institute of Standards and Technology.